 Welcome to Northern Ontario!
 The witching hour falls at dusk for mosquitos.
 Wear long sleeves, light colours, apply bug dope, and avoid eating bananas.
 Mosquitos and blackflies do not recognize black tights as pants and will bite right through.

 For the past two years the Canadian Ski Patrol has been our main first aid provider.
 We also coordinate with the local Community First Response Team.
 We have an ambulance waiting station with a dedicated first aid tent stocked with supplies and we have R&S staff and volunteers with first aid training.

 There is no beer tent at R&S. Open alcohol at your campsite is OK.
 No open alcohol (walking with can of beer) outside campsites please.
 Pour into something.
 Definitely NO GLASS anywhere at Fishers’ Paradise – especially at the beach around the campfire.
 It is tempting to pass a bottle around the campfire but please respect this rule.
-Please consider some of our favourite sponsors when you are getting supplies – Steam Whistle, Big Rig, Stack and Split Rail.
+Please consider some of our favourite sponsors when you are getting supplies – Steam Whistle, Big Rig, Stack, Cross Cut Distillery, and Split Rail.

 Washrooms at R&S are a mix of porta-potties and outhouses.
 We do our best to keep them in good shape and well stocked throughout the weekend.